 Nictitating membrane is the third eyelid found in a few animals that protect and keep the eyes moist and also helps in vision.
 In humans, it is replaced by plica semilunaris.

 The tonsils remain as vestigial organs in the human body.
 They act as the first line of defence and protect the body from harmful microorganisms that are either inhaled or ingested by the body.

 Other Vestigial Organs

-- The snakes are believed to have descended from the lizards.
+- Snakes are believed to have descended from lizards.
 Their legs grew smaller and smaller until a small bump was left at the back of some of the largest snakes like pythons.

 - Blind fish and salamanders still possess eye structures but live in caves.
 It is believed that mutations in genes that increase the taste buds degraded their eyes.